brBart/cart/readme.md

 [![PayPal](https://img.shields.io/badge/PayPal-donate-blue.svg)](https://paypal.me/rennokki)

 # Laravel Cart
 Laravel Cart is a package that helps building a cart-like system for online stores.
 You can store carts, products and you can add new products, update the existing ones or delete them.
+You can set more carts if you want to and retrieve them later since they're stored.

 # Installation
 You have to install the package via Composer CLI: